Drain Master Review: Master Waste Disposal

-The Waste Master is a night-and-day difference compared to the traditional way of dumping holding tanks.
+The Drain Master is a night-and-day difference compared to the traditional way of dumping holding tanks.

 First, the sewer hose is permanently attached to the drain outlet with a special cam lock device that ensures a secure connection that won’t twist off as material shoots through the hose.

 Second, the hose itself is stronger than any other hose I have seen on the market.
 It can be dragged across the ground without tearing, and is supposed to be strong enough to survive occasional contact by a campground weed wacker.

 The hose is compressed four-to-one, which means that every foot of contracted hose can be extended four feet.
 My 20-foot hose compresses down to five feet, which allows it to be stored in the utility compartment rather than in a tub placed inside a storage compartment.

 The hose is designed in such a way that gunk can’t get caught in the seems.
 The inside of the hose is relatively smooth with the support coil on the outside, rather than the inside, as is the case with traditional hoses.
 This makes the hose virtually indestructible and it allows material to flow quickly out of the tanks without getting trapped in the crevices of the support coils.

 Next, the hose is permanently attached to a heavy duty nozzle that fits right into the campground waste receptacle.
 A lever at the end opens and closes a valve so that I can be absolutely certain the nozzle is in the receptacle and that I am controlling the flow at the point it truly matters — the end of the nozzle.